AioTodo/SwiftCar/mantine-warp-rule.md

 ### Best Practices for Style Modifications

 #### ✅ DO:
-- Use theme configuration for global changes
+- Use theme configuration for global changes and treat the Mantine theme as the canonical design source.
-- Preserve existing font families and colors
+- Migrate legacy styles to Mantine tokens instead of maintaining parallel design systems.
-- Test responsiveness after style changes
+- Test responsiveness after style changes.
-- Maintain existing spacing relationships
+- Maintain coherent spacing relationships across components.
-- Use Mantine's utility props when possible
+- Use Mantine's utility props when possible.
-- Document any significant style changes
+- Document any significant style changes and rationale when deviating from the theme.

 #### ❌ DON'T:
 - Hardcode colors that differ from the design system